R35007/new-file-template-vscode-extension/README.md

       const newFileTemplate = FileTemplate.Create(); // Create a new instance
       const componentNames = ['AppComponent', 'TextComponent', 'MainComponent'];
       for (let componentName of componentNames) {
+        const newContext = {
+          ...context,
+          componentName,
+          outputFile: context.outputFile // set custom output file path
-        // Make sure to set the current hook as undefined, else it will go into an infinite loop.
-In this case, it is `beforeEach` const newContext = { ...context, componentName, beforeEach: undefined };
+          beforeEach: undefined // Make sure to set the current hook as undefined, else it will go into an infinite loop.
+In this case, it is `beforeEach`
+        };
         await newFileTemplate.generateTemplateFile(templateFile, newContext);
         log(`${newFileTemplate.outputFile} generated successfully!`); // Use log method for debugging }